honsys/redmjne/README.md

 redmjne
 =======

-A fully self-contained deployment of JRuby Redmine with minimal custimazation via plugins and themes in a JEE WAR.
+JRuby Redmine deployment that is fully self-contained, with minimal custimazation via plugins and themes in a JEE WAR.

 Apache Tomcat example configs. with and without SSL are included.